Let Us Be Your Partner in Recovery

 Outpatient detox is a type of detox treatment where patients do not live full-time at a rehab facility.
 Unlike inpatient detox, or “medical detox,” outpatient detox is non-residential.
 Instead, patients visit a detox center every day for monitoring and support, then return home.

-At Miracles in Action, we provide outpatient detox for alcohol and drug addiction in Burbank and at our second location in Northridge.
+At Miracles in Action, we provide outpatient detox for substance addiction in Northridge.
 This type of detox treatment is generally recommended for individuals with mild to moderate withdrawal symptoms.
 For those with severe substance use disorders, who are more likely to experience more serious withdrawal symptoms, inpatient (or residential) detox is recommended.

-Our outpatient alcohol and drug detox program provides the safe, effective treatment you need, without requiring you to pause your life for a week or more.
+Our outpatient substance detox program provides the safe, effective treatment you need, without requiring you to pause your life for a week or more.
 We understand that not everyone can live at a rehab center full-time.
 If our outpatient detox program is a good fit for you, we can help you get started with the process and learn what to expect.

 Take the First Step in Your Recovery Today

 If you are struggling with alcohol or drug abuse or addiction, know that healing is possible.
-We encourage you to reach out to our friendly and experienced team here at Miracles in Action to learn more about our alcohol and drug detox in Burbank, Northridge, and the surrounding areas.
+We encourage you to reach out to our friendly and experienced team here at Miracles in Action to learn more about our substance detox in Northridge and the surrounding areas.
 We can answer any questions you may have, go over our payment and insurance options, and provide the information you need to take the first step in your recovery.

 “Miracles in Action provides a warm, loving, and family feel to the recovery process.
 I can say that I am very fortunate to have witnessed the miracles that take place here.
 The management and clients' past and present continue to make this place a success.
 Thank you Miracles in Action for all that you do. ”- A.M.